-In the Discovery Program, SPQA will provide: (a) an on-site introductory workshop on the Baldrige Excellence Framework; (b) an SPQA mentor to help the organization understand the Framework and the Discovery process; (c) a review of the organization's self assessment by a team of trained examiners; (d) a Discovery Feedback Report prepared by the examiner team; and (e) an optional post Feedback Report teleconference with the examiner team and mentor at the organization's request within 60 days of receipt of Feedback Report.
+In the Discovery Program, SPQA may provide at the organization's request (a) an on-site introductory workshop on the Baldrige Excellence Framework; (b) an SPQA mentor to help the organization understand the Framework and the Discovery process; (c) a review of the organization's self assessment by a team of trained examiners; (d) a Discovery Feedback Report prepared by the examiner team; and (e) an optional post Feedback Report teleconference with the examiner team and mentor at the organization's request within 60 days of receipt of Examiner's Feedback Report.
 During the teleconference, members of the SPQA Examiner Team Lead and mentor will provide clarification on items in the Feedback Report.

 The Discovery Program organizations will: (a) complete a Self-Assessment using the Discovery process.
 A team of experienced examiners will conduct an objective evaluation of the organization's Self-Assessment based on the Baldrige Criteria for Performance Excellence; and SPQA will provide the applicant organization a Discovery Feedback Report.
-The report provides an independent assessment of the organization's business strengths and improvement opportunities, and is normally provided within 45 days after the completed Self-Assessment is received by SPQA.
+The report provides an independent assessment of the organization's business strengths and improvement opportunities, and is normally provided within 90 days after the completed Self-Assessment is received by SPQA.